 Contest opens July 15th and closes September 15.
-To join the fun, you can upload your pictures to the contest site below when the contest is open.
-It’s super easy to do and you do not need a Facebook account.
-Alternatively, you can visit Cal-IPC’s Facebook page and click on the Cal-IPC Photo Contest tab at the top of the page.
+To join the fun, you can upload your pictures to the contest site at the bottom of this page.
+It’s super easy to do, and you do not need a Facebook account.
+Alternatively, you can visit Cal-IPC’s Facebook page and find the Cal-IPC Photo Contest under “Campaigns.”

 For those who speak 21st century fluently, it’s also possible to enter this contest using #CalIPCPhotoContest from Instagram, Twitter or Facebook.
 Try it– and good luck!

 Don’t do online contests?
-You may email your photos to David Chang – Please be sure to include title, category, species or what’s going on, location and photographer’s name for every submission and we’ll upload them for you.
+You may email your photos to Claire Meyler – Please be sure to include the following for every submission, and we’ll upload them for you:

 Photos should be in JPEG or TIFF format and at least 300 dpi.
 Larger file sizes means prettier pictures!